Names of the Romani people: Gypsy and Gipsy

 This exonym is sometimes written with a capital letter, to show that it designates an ethnic group.
 The Spanish term gitano, the French term gitan and the Basque term ijito have the same origin.

 During the 16th and 17th centuries, the name was written in various ways: Egipcian, Egypcian, 'gypcian.
 The word gipsy/gypsy comes from the spellings which had lost the initial capital E, and that is one reason that it is often spelled with the initial g in lowercase.
 As time elapsed, the notion of "the gipsy/gypsy" altered to include other associated stereotypes such as nomadism and exoticism.
-John Matthews in The World Atlas of Divination refer to gypsies as "Wise Women."
+John Matthews in The World Atlas of Divination refer to gypsies as "Wise Women".

 Colloquially, gipsy/gypsy is used refer to any person perceived by the speaker as fitting the gypsy stereotypes.

 Use in English law

-Gipsy has several developing and overlapping meanings under English Law.
-Under the Caravan Sites and Control of Development Act 1960, gipsies are defined as "persons of nomadic habit of life, whatever their race or origin, but does not include members of an organised group of travelling showmen, or persons engaged in travelling circuses, travelling together as such".
-The definition includes such groups as New Age Travellers as well as Irish Travellers and Romany.
+The term gipsy has had several overlapping meanings under English Law.
+In the Caravan Sites and Control of Development Act 1960, gipsies (not capitalised) were defined as "persons of nomadic habit of life, whatever their race or origin, but does not include members of an organised group of travelling showmen, or persons engaged in travelling circuses, travelling together as such".
+This particular definition included non-Romani groups as Irish Travellers.
+However, it is commonly understood that the term is etymologically an exonym.
+It originates from Egyptian (a historical name for Romani people in Britain).

-"Gipsies" of Romany origins have been a recognised ethnic group for the purposes of Race Relations Act 1976 since Commission for Racial Equality v Dutton 1989, as have Irish Travellers in England and Wales since O'Leary v Allied Domecq 2000 (having already gained recognition in Northern Ireland in 1997).
+Romani "gipsies" have been a recognised ethnic group for the purposes of Race Relations Act 1976 since Commission for Racial Equality v Dutton 1989, as have Irish Travellers in England and Wales since O'Leary v Allied Domecq 2000 (having already gained recognition in Northern Ireland in 1997).

 List of names

+Gypsy/Gipsy

+In several countries, Romani people were thought to come from Egypt.